theoportlock/m4efad/README.md

 python makesupptable.py
 ```

-Please don't hesitate to reach out if you have any questions.
+Please don't hesitate to reach out if you have any queries.

 Theo.